Monday, June 15, 2015

 We rode the Merry-o-round, the Shoo Fly Carousel, and the crazy bus.

-We rode the crop duster airplanes two times, the frontier flume log ride two times.
+We rode the crop duster airplanes two times and the frontier flume log ride two times.

 We walked through the mystery maze, where we got lost and had to ask how to get out.

-We rode the safari jeeps two times, the tilt-a-wheel two times, Venus Flytrap and we watched one show the creature show with snakes and alligators.
+We rode the safari jeeps twice, the tilt-a-wheel twice, and the Venus Flytrap twice, and we watched one show, the creature show with snakes and alligators.

 Watching the snake show

-When we were on the Century Wheel Fairies Wheel, we saw below us walking Andy, Ron, Charity, and Dakota.
+When we were on the Century Wheel Fairies Wheel, we saw Andy, Ron, Charity, and Dakota walking below us.

-After we left the theme park we stopped at Sonny’s BBQ 14293 US HWY 19 south Thomasville, Georgia, for supper.
+After we left the theme park, we stopped for supper at Sonny's BBQ, 14293 US HWY 19, South Thomasville, Georgia.

-We ordered their signature BBQ smoked pork plates with homemade coleslaw, BBQ beans, and french toast, with ice tea to drink.
+We ordered their signature BBQ smoked pork plates, including homemade coleslaw, BBQ beans, French toast, and iced tea.

 We were home by 9:00 P.M.